teckwei1993/cordova-clipboard/README.md

 ### Android

 - The minimum supported API Level is 11.
 Make sure that `minSdkVersion` is larger or equal to 11 in `AndroidManifest.xml`.

+### iOS

+- Only iOS support patterns function, for checking the clipboard format before paste.

 ## Acknowledgements